BOOK AID PLAN Inc.

 Other sources of reading materials:

 If you have a reliable Internet connection, you may wish to consult Project Gutenberg, a source of free downloadable books.
-You can either read the book online or download it to your computer.
+You can either read the book online or download it to your computer in a variety of formats, including .txt.
 Most of the books are out of copyright, including most classics of literature.
 There are also books available in languages other than English. http://www.gutenberg.org/